 3. Do you want to hold VeChain for the long term?

 A reason to hold onto VET for the long term is simply that you believe in its technology, its partnerships, and want to support its success.
 It’s not clear how VET is going to transition growth into increases in the coin’s value yet, because it hasn’t introduced any mechanism for earning rewards.

 There isn’t a lot of competition to VET though, and Sunny Lu is a big name backer who adds gravitas to the platform.
 It will be difficult to muscle in on VeChain’s turf, especially as it is quite well established in the blockchain space already having been founded in 2015.

 Considerations for a long term investment strategy

-If you think the VeChain platform is a sure fire bet for the long term, you should find an exchange and buy VET straight away.
-You might also want to think about getting a wallet to store your coins, particularly if you don’t intend to use the platform to stake your coins in the short term. .
+If you think the VeChain platform is a sure-fire bet for the long term, you should find an exchange and sign up now.
+You might also want to think about getting a wallet to store your coins, particularly if you don’t intend to use the platform to stake your coins in the short term.

 Considerations for a short term trading strategy

-If you want to try to benefit from price fluctuations you can buy and sell VeChain without holding it for long.
+If you want to try to benefit from price fluctuations you can buy and sell VeChain in the UK or elsewhere without holding it for long.
 You should make sure to pick a broker with low trading fees and get an understanding of technical analysis.
 You can use charts and technical analysis to try to predict market moves.